 “To achieve true equivalence and radical respect, an entire population shift needs to take place from today’s irrational “save me” way of being, to a rational world, where the only hero in the narrative is yourself.”

 We are already experiencing a worldwide shift from dependence to independence.
 More and more people are working on a freelance basis and seeking ways to be their own source of income, instead of working for an organization.

-No one likes the command and control paradigm, except for those on the top, and I am pretty sure they are not happy either having to constantly be the hero everyone depends on, and in some cases having to play the villain when things get difficult, financially speaking.
+No one likes the command and control paradigm, except for those on the top, and I am pretty sure they are not happy either having to constantly be the hero everyone depends on, and in some cases having to play the villain when things get difficult.

 This will support the need for more human dignity between each other, and set us all free.
 That’s a path towards mutual radical respect.

 Be the Hero

 Does becoming your own hero sound like a radical idea?
-Maybe it is, but it is not mystical, and it’s not based on hoping someone else will do what’s necessary to make life better for your own self.
+Maybe it is, but it is not mystical, and it’s not based on hoping someone else will do what’s necessary to make life better for you.

 With a few simple techniques you can esteem your own person as much or more than the superheroes.